hummingbot/hummingbot/documentation/docs/connectors/gate-io.md

 ![](/assets/img/gateio-account.png)

-<Callout
-  type="warning"
+!!! warning
-  body=" For API key permissions, we recommend using `trade` and `view` enabled API keys; enabling `transfer,` `or the equivalent is unnecessary `for current Hummingbot strategies."
+    For API key permissions, we recommend using `trade` and `view` enabled API keys; enabling `transfer,` `or the equivalent is unnecessary `for current Hummingbot strategies.
-/>

-<Callout
-  type="warning"
+!!! warning
-  body="If you lose your Secret Key, you can delete the API and create a new one.
-However, it will be impossible to reuse the same API."
+    If you lose your Secret Key, you can delete the API and create a new one.
+However, it will be impossible to reuse the same API.
-/>

 ## Connecting to Gate.io